Diane Abbott suspended by Labour after suggesting Jewish people do not face racism

 The Labour left-winger had been responding to a Guardian column by Tomiwa Owolade arguing that that Irish, Jewish and Traveller people all suffer from racism.

-Ms Abbott had written: “In pre-civil rights American, Irish people, Jewish people and Travellers were not required to sit at the back of the bus.
+Ms Abbott had written: “In pre-civil rights America ...
+Irish people, Jewish people and Travellers were not required to sit at the back of the bus.
 In apartheid South Africa, these groups were allowed to vote.”

 The MP for Hackney North and Stoke Newington added: “And at the height of slavery, there were no white-seeming people manacled on the slave ships.”

-The Board of Deputies of British Jews said Ms Abbott’s letter “was disgraceful and her apology is entirely unconvincing”, adding: “We have written to Keir Starmer expressing our deep concern and asking for the whip to be removed.”
+The Board of Deputies of British Jews said Ms Abbott’s letter “was disgraceful and her apology is entirely unconvincing”, while the Jewish Labour Movement said it “regretfully” supports the decision to suspend the whip.

 Fellow left-winger Jon Lansman, founder of Momentum, also condemned the remarks.
 “A disgraceful comment by Diane Abbott for which she has rightly been suspended from the Labour Party.
 Racism is not a competition!” he tweeted.